 Often multiple Stories are used to communicate one message.
 Consider how many frames you will need to create and make sure to include that all-important call to action on the final frame (swipe up, learn more, book now etc).
 At Avocado Social we recommend 3-5 frames to tell a clear Story that converts.

-Stories offer so many opportunities to engage with your audience that it’s time to
+Stories offer so many opportunities to engage with your audience that it’s time to capitalise.
+We recommend using at least one interactive sticker per day on Instagram and experimenting with new features such as GIFs and Music.

 Use this insight to inform your future content.
 For example, a high number of skips forward can be seen as a sign that your story wasn’t interesting, was too long, or wasn’t cropped properly.
 A high number of taps forward could also mean that the composition of your story is off.
 Keep trying, and test and learn!